tylim88/FirelordJSDoc/docs/highlights/set.md

 :::note

-A merge set is behaving like proper update than update itself!
+merge set is behaving like proper update than update itself!

 Apparently Firestore want us to start questioning our own existence.